TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

   - Still not dead!
   - Updated URLs for the downloaders to use GitHub instead of Google Code
-1.7.2
+  - WadInstaller.dll is now included in the release zip 1.7.2
   - I am not dead!
 Yay!
   - Fixed a bug that would prevent you from changing a wad type